 Teledyne's businesses are aligned in four reportable segments: Digital Imaging, Instrumentation, Aerospace and Defense Electronics and Engineered Systems.
 The Company manages, evaluates and aggregates its operating segments for segment reporting purposes primarily on the basis of product and service type, production process, distribution methods, type of customer, management organization, sales growth potential and long-term profitability.
+The Company's Executive Chairman, who has been identified as the CODM, uses operating income as the measure of profit or loss to assess segment performance and allocate resources.

 The Digital Imaging segment includes high-performance sensors, cameras and systems, within the visible, infrared and X-ray spectra for use in industrial, government and medical applications, as well as MEMS and high-performance, high-reliability semiconductors including analog-to-digital and digital-to-analog converters.
-It also includes the customer- and Company-sponsored applied research center which benefits government programs and commercial businesses.
 The Instrumentation segment provides monitoring and control instruments for marine, environmental, industrial and other applications, electronic test and measurement equipment and harsh environment interconnect products.
 The Aerospace and Defense Electronics segment provides sophisticated electronic components and subsystems and communications products, including defense electronics, harsh environment interconnects, data acquisition and communications equipment for aircraft and components and subsystems for wireless and satellite communications, as well as general aviation batteries.
 The Engineered Systems segment provides innovative systems engineering and integration, advanced technology application, software development and manufacturing solutions for defense, space, environmental and energy applications.

 Business segment results include net sales and operating income by segment but excludes corporate office expenses.
 Corporate expense primarily includes various administrative expenses relating to the corporate office not allocated to our segments.

 Information on the Company's business segments was as follows (in millions):

-Net sales (a): 2023 2022 2021

-Digital Imaging \$ 3,144.1 \$ 3,110.9 \$ 2,412.9

-Instrumentation 1,326.2 1,254.0 1,166.9

-Aerospace and Defense Electronics 726.5 682.4 628.7

-Engineered Systems 438.7 411.3 405.8

-Total net sales \$ 5,635.5 \$ 5,458.6 \$ 4,614.3

-Operating income (loss): 2023 2022 2021

-Digital Imaging \$ 517.4 \$ 519.3 \$ 325.6

-Instrumentation 338.3 295.3 253.7

-Aerospace and Defense Electronics 199.6 184.1 133.2

-Engineered Systems 44.7 39.2 48.6

-Corporate expense (65.6) (65.9) (136.8)
+Net sales (a): 2024 2023 2022 Digital Imaging \$ 3,070.8 \$ 3,144.1 \$ 3,110.9 Instrumentation 1,382.6 1,326.2 1,254.0 Aerospace and Defense Electronics 776.8 726.5 682.4 Engineered Systems 439.8 438.7 411.3 Total net sales \$ 5,670.0 \$ 5,635.5 \$ 5,458.6

-(a) Net sales excludes inter-segment sales of \$29.4 million, \$25.3 million and \$20.2 million for fiscal years 2023, 2022 and 2021, respectively.
+(a) Net sales exclude inter-segment sales of \$24.6 million, \$29.4 million and \$25.3 million for fiscal years 2024, 2023 and 2022, respectively.